 Lead guide Brent Seamans has been a fishing guide in Alaska for the last 20 summers.
 He spent 17 of those summers guiding on the Nushagak and other rivers of Bristol Bay and three guiding in the Matanuska-Susitna Valley.
 During the school year, Brent teaches Middle School Science in Prairie du Chien, WI, where he also is a coach for their National Archery in the Schools Program and their Wisconsin State High School Clay Target League.

-Some of Brent’s other outdoor passions include fishing walleye and panfish on the Mississippi River, chasing whitetails on his family farm in Wisconsin, bird hunting with his beloved labrador retrievers, and exploring the backwaters of the Mississippi River with his wife and two daughters.
+Some of Brent’s other outdoor passions include fishing walleye and panfish on the Mississippi River, chasing whitetails on his family farm in Wisconsin, bird hunting with his beloved labrador retrievers, and exploring the backwaters of the Mississippi River.

 Ted Gibson is a Wisconsin native who has been guiding for 16 years.
-He has guided on the Naknek and Nushagak Rivers in Alaska’s famous Bristol Bay and operates his own guide service in Naples, FL.
-Come fish with us.
+He has guided on the Naknek and Nushagak Rivers in Alaska’s famous Bristol Bay.
+Ted has also previously guided in Naples, FL and is working to obtain his commercial pilot’s license.

 Kim Kottke has guided on a variety of rivers and lakes across the country during his 40 year guiding career.
 Most recently, he guided anglers on the Nushagak and Kvichak Rivers in Alaska and has had the wonderful opportunity to guide in Ontario, Canada and on the Mississippi River in his home state of Wisconsin.
 During his off season, Kim is the captain of a ferry boat which takes passengers and vehicles across the Mississippi River between Iowa and Wisconsin.
 Kim enjoys spending his free time fishing the Great lakes for salmon, fishing walleye and panfish on the Mississippi River, and chasing whitetail deer and turkey in Wisconsin, Iowa, and Missouri.
 Kim has a true love of the outdoors and he enjoys sharing that experience with his clients.